-More than many other pop culture phenomena, Star Trek seems to inspire the most extreme displays of fan commitment.
-From Star Trek conventions, to the perennial popularity of Trek movies and TV series, on through the huge success of Star Trek: The Experience in Las Vegas (a town with no shortage of other entertainment options), Trek fans have an intense interest in replicating (so to speak) the world of Captain Kirk, Mr. Spock, and all the other distinguished members of Starfleet.
+Of all the pop culture franchises, Star Trek seems to inspire some of the most extreme displays of fan commitment.
+From Star Trek conventions to the perennial popularity of Trek movies and TV series (including Star Trek: Discovery, which debuted in 2017), Trek fans have an intense interest in replicating (so to speak) the world of Kirk, Picard, Sisko, Janeway, Archer, Burnham, and all the other distinguished members of Starfleet.

-While this trend is perplexing, the vast majority of fans can tell the difference between a TV show and real life, and pursue their interest in Star Trek purely for their enjoyment and entertainment.
-In that spirit, the residents of a fortuitously named town in the Canadian province of Alberta have capitalized on this interest by creating a bastion of Star Trek fandom amidst the rolling wheat fields of the Canadian prairie.
+In that spirit, the residents of a fortuitously named town in the Canadian province of Alberta have capitalized on this interest by creating an outpost of Star Trek fandom set amongst prairie wheat fields.

 Going Towards the Grain

 The town of Vulcan, Alberta first came into being with the expansion of the Canadian Pacific Railway (CPR) into the area in 1910.
 Vulcan grew up around the grain elevator built to store local farmers’ crops until the train came through to collect and then transport them on to other markets.
-At one point, the town had nine elevators, known as “Nine in a Line,” that collectively had the largest storage capacity in the country (750,000 bushels of grain) before the elevators were destroyed by fire in 1971.
-While the town started small, with 28 residents and 14 businesses, it has now grown to a population of 1,700.
+While the town started small, with 28 residents and 14 businesses, it has now grown to a population of over 1,800.

-Vulcan was given its name by a surveyor for the CPR; since at that time the town sat at the highest elevation of the railroad in the prairies, he wanted to name it after one of the Greek gods from Mount Olympus.
+Vulcan was given its name by a surveyor for the CPR; inspired by the fact that the town sat at the highest elevation the railroad reached on the prairies, he wanted to name it after one of the Greek gods from Mount Olympus.
 However, Vulcan is actually the Roman god of fire and volcanoes, said to live beneath Mount Etna in Sicily or under the island of Vulcano.

 Live Long and Prosper

-While the CPR surveyor got his ancient gods confused, his error has worked to the town’s great advantage in recent years.
+While the CPR surveyor got his ancient gods confused, his error has worked to the town’s advantage in recent years.
 Looking for a way to boost tourism, in 1995 the residents of Vulcan decided to capitalize on their town’s link to the Star Trek franchise.
-In the Star Trek movies and shows, Vulcan is used as the name of both a planet and the race of people who developed there.
-The best-known member of this race in the shows and movies is Mr. Spock, portrayed by Leonard Nimoy.

-The town of Vulcan pursued two strategies for drawing tourists to the area: the creation of structures related to Star Trek and the organization of events with a Star Trek theme.
-The first thing to be built was a large replica of the USS Enterprise, named the Starship Enterprise FX6-1995-A, based on the airport code for Vulcan (FX6) and the year it was created (1995).
+The town first built a large replica of the USS Enterprise, named the Starship Enterprise FX6-1995-A, based on the airport code for Vulcan (FX6) and the year it was created (1995).
 Measuring 31 feet (9.5m) in length and weighing five tons, the starship sits at the entrance to the town and has a plaque on its base welcoming visitors in the English, Vulcan, and Klingon languages.

 The second major construction project was a visitors’ centre built in the shape of a landing spaceship.
 The Vulcan Tourism and Trek Station opened to the public in October 1998, and provides brochures and information to visitors, as well as offering Star Trek-related souvenirs.